 Gullfoss is a tiered waterfall, with a total height of 105 feet (32m).
 Born from the Hvita River, the crevice is hidden from sight at close range, making it appear as though the river simply vanishes into the earth.
 There’s a famous story about a girl who walked barefoot from Reykjavic to Gullfoss in order to protest the use of the falls for the purpose of generating hydroelectric energy.
-She is said to have kept the falls safe from inference, and as such, a statue has been erected in her honour near the falls.
+She is said to have kept the falls safe from inference, and as such, a statue has been erected in her honor near the falls.

 Interesting facts about Gullfoss